Hundreds surrender as Islamic State nears defeat in last enclave

 Most of the people evacuated from the diminishing Islamic State territory have been transported to a camp for internally displaced people in al-Hol, in northeastern Syria, where the United Nations says conditions are dire.

-The World Health Organisation said on Tuesday 106 people, mainly infants, have died since December on the journey to al-Hol, which takes at least six hours.
+The camp, designed to accommodate 20,000 people, is now sheltering more than 66,000.
+The World Health Organization said on Tuesday 106 people, mainly infants, have died since December on the journey to al-Hol, which takes at least six hours.

 Many evacuees, particularly foreigners, still express obdurate support for Islamic State, posing difficult security, legal and moral questions for their countries of origin.